 The building uses locally produced concrete blocks invented by a member of the Clarkson engineering faculty.
 The blocks use 20% recycled industrial glass.
 The Building Team also used BIM software (Autodesk Revit) to provide tight coordination and trim construction conflicts.

 To link the new student center back to Clarkson’s roots, the university asked for red sandstone to be used.
-The original buildings in the historic downtown campus were built with sandstone from the local quarry owned by Thomas S. Clarkson, in whose memory Clarkson University was founded.
+The original buildings in the historic downtown campus were built with sandstone from the local quarry owned by Thomas S. Clarkson, in whose memory the university was founded.
 Unfortunately, the original quarry had been mined out, sending the Building Team on a mad search to find a replacement.
-With luck, they located an individual who had an inventory of sandstone from the original quarry—just enough for the base of the student center and several fireplaces.
+With luck, they located an individual who had an inventory of the rich, red sandstone from the old quarry—just enough for the base of the student center and several fireplaces.